BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

    2).
 UMAP + Leiden clustering.
-In this method, a UMAP embedding is performed using all the cells in the dataset (this can be a slow process), following Leiden clustering on that UMAP embedding.
+In this method, a UMAP embedding is performed using all the cells in the dataset (this can be a slow process), followed by Leiden clustering on that UMAP embedding.
 In this style of clustering, the final number of groups is determined by the algorithm itself, and not preset by the user to a specific number of final clusters.
 This means that getting the hyperparameters of this